 As reported in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the section entitled "Liquidity and Capital Resources" included in our Form 10-K for fiscal year ended April 29, 2023, effective on May 11, 2023, the Company entered into the Securities Purchase Agreement (the "Securities Purchase Agreement") with Alta Fox Opportunities Fund, LP ("Alta Fox").
 Under the Securities Purchase Agreement, the Company sold and issued to Alta Fox the Convertible Note in exchange for the payment by Alta Fox to the Company of \$25.0 million.
 As of May 11, 2023, and based on Amendment No. 3 to the Schedule 13D filed by Alta Fox and its affiliates named therein on May 15, 2023 with the SEC, Alta Fox and its affiliates beneficially owned 4,767,551 shares of Common Stock of the Company, representing 9.99 percent of the Company's Common Stock, causing Alta Fox to be a "related party" of the Company under the Company's written policy and procedures and the applicable definitions under the Securities Act of 1933.
-The Securities Purchase Agreement, the Convertible Note, the Pledge and Security Agreement dated as of May 11, 2023 by and between Alta Fox and the Company (the "Pledge and Security Agreement"), and the Registration Rights Agreement added as of May 11, 2023 by and between Alta Fox and the Company (the "Registration Rights Agreement") were approved in advance of their execution by the Company's Strategy and Financing Review Committee, the members of which include all members of the Company's Audit Committee.
+The Securities Purchase Agreement, the Convertible Note, the Pledge and Security Agreement dated as of May 11, 2023 by and between Alta Fox and the Company (the "Pledge and Security Agreement") were approved in advance of their execution by the Company's Strategy and Financing Review Committee, the members of which include all members of the Company's Audit Committee.